-A year ago last February, the FDA sent out the first of numerous warning letters to 18 companies marketing cannabidiol (CBD) products, regarding claims they were making about their products, in the hopes of protecting an unwitting and unknowing public, many naive to what CBD actually is.
+A year ago last February, the FDA sent out the first of numerous warning letters to 18 companies marketing cannabidiol (CBD) products.

 The letters that the companies received allege that they are marketing their products to cure or treat diseases, in other words, as drugs, without them going through the appropriate approval process.
 Some of these companies were selling to humans, others to animals and some selling to both.
 Interestingly, the letters do not mention a much bigger issue with the products, that many contained no CBD at all and few (if any) contained remotely close to the advertised amount, even the media missed this detail at the time.
 The only CBD product the FDA found to have more than 2 percent CBD was Canna-Pet MaxCBD Capsules for Dogs, with a whopping 2.5 percent CBD, at the price of $37.99 for a mere 10 pills.

 According to FDA spokesman, Jeff Ventura, “the FDA has not approved any drug product containing cannabidiol, for any indication, meaning none of these products have been determined by FDA to be safe or effective for their intended indications.”
 The reason for the letters is because the “FDA has grown concerned at the proliferation of therapeutic claims being made about an increasing number of products, for sale in all 50 states, purporting to contain cannabidiol,” especially when the “marketing and promotional materials for many of these products indicate they are intended for the use in the diagnosis, cure, mitigation, treatment, or prevention of diseases.”